J-O-B/manage-my-web/readme.md

 > 6. Users must be provided with contact information, and contact forms.
 > 7. Users must be able to search, sort, and filter products.
 > 8. Users must be able to view more about individual products.
-> 9. Users must be able to quickly add a product from the general products page.
+> 9. Users must be able to quickly add a product directly to their cart from the general products page.
 > 10. Users must be able to view, edit, and remove items in their cart.
 > 11. Users must be provided with receipts after checkout.
 > 12. Users must be provided with a policy page.
 > 13. Users must be provided with a cookie consent popup on initial visit.
 > 14. Users must be able to view tax rates. (currently set to Ireland)
+> 15. Users must not have to click more than 4 times to take them from the homepage, to buying a product.

 *Content Requirements:*